 To improve the visualisation of data within table widgets, different cell shading can be applied based on the data value.
 For example, cells with values above 50 could be shaded red and cells with values below 50 in green.
 This style of data presentation has been referred to as “tartan rug”.
-It can be achieved using the following advanced settings for the table widget Borders, Colours & Styles setting:
+It can be achieved using the following advanced settings in the table widget’s Colors & Highlights setting group:

 <rule> is one of:

 <style> is either of form:

 Cell Rules Color Style – ‘background’ or ‘text’.
 If ‘text’, then the above colour rules will apply to text colour.
 If ‘background’, the background of the cell will be shaded instead.

 For example, to shade cells red where the percentage of benefit claimants is above 50 can be achieved under the Advanced Settings by giving Cell Colour Rules a value of ‘50|gt|#ff0000’ (Figure 1).
 Note that there are many web pages that list colour codes, such as http://www.w3schools.com/colors/colors_picker.asp.

 Figure 2 shows the resulting table.

 To display cells that have values above 50 shaded red and those with values equal to or less than 50 shaded green, the setting rule would be ‘50|gt|#ff0000,50|lte|#00ff00’ (Figure 3).